mozilla-services/pulseguardian/README.md

 **WARNING**: The tests will mess with your local rabbitmq instance (wiping out existing queues, possibly deleting users) so make sure you don't run the tests on a production instance.
+(TODO: Support a docker/vagrant image (bug 1089457))

-TODO: Run with a docker/vagrant image (bug 1089457).
+Note that tests are run on [Travis CI][].
+Before submitting a patch, it is highly recommended that you get a Travis CI account and activate it on a GitHub fork of the pulseguardian repo.
+That way the reviewer can quickly verify that all tests still pass with your changes.

 * Initialize the db with: `python dbinit.py`. *WARNING*: This removes any existing data the app might have previously stored in the databse.